 The Thalkirchner Brücke (bridge) is very busy in the summer in particular: families stroll to the zoo, youngsters carry barbecues under their arm to the Flaucher (pebble beach) and it draws sports enthusiasts on their bikes further south of the Isar (river).
 The bridge at the Tierpark Hellabrunn (zoo) is, so to speak, a hub for everyone seeking relaxation – and and connects the most beautiful aspects of nature.

-Two of the city's streams meet beneath the Eisbachbrücke (bridge) – and from them emerges what is probably Germany's most famous wave: the surfers' wave.
-Surfers ride the wave at any time of the day or night.
-Most of them are from Munich, but it sometimes also attracts professionals from across the whole world.
-Exceptionally, the Eisbachbrücke does not connect quarters or different places, but people.
+Two of the city's streams meet beneath the Eisbachbrücke (bridge) – and from them emerges what is probably Germany's most famous wave: the Eisbachwelle.
+The wave is ridden at all hours of the day.
+Sometimes even by professionals from all over the world.
+For once, the Eisbach Bridge does not connect districts or different places, but people.
 Because throughout the day, it's packed with tourists watching the surfers.
 The bridge has become a tourist attraction, and is now just as famous as the Frauenkirche (cathedral) or the Rathaus (Town Hall).

 Perhaps one of the most romantic bridges in the small Gerner Brücke which spans the Nymphenburger Kanal (Nymphenburg Canal), and is therefore also known as a canal bridge.
 Not only does it connect two important city quarters – Gern and Neuhausen – it also connects two wonderful vistas.
 Look to the west for a perfect view of Nymphenburger Schloss (Nymphenburg Palace), or to the east for the no less beautiful Hubertusbrunnen (fountain).
 The Gerner Brücke is a listed monument and was closed to cars a few years ago.
-But for pedestrians, it's an all-rounder with view in every direction.
+When travelling on foot, you have a great view in all directions.

 The St. Emmeran Brücke in the north of Munich is a very unusual bridge.
-One of the few half-timbered bridges in the city connects the English Garden with the Isarinsel (Isar Island) in an idyllic atmosphere far away from the noise of the city.
-For many Munich residents and visitors, the English Garden ends with the Mittlerer Ring.
-It's a shame, because beyond this road, the park extends much further into the peaceful northern section.
+One of the few half-timbered bridges in the city connects the Englischer Garten with the Isarinsel (Isar Island) in an idyllic atmosphere far away from the noise of the city.
+For many Munich residents and visitors, the famous park ends with the Mittlerer Ring.
+It's a shame, because beyond this road, the Englischer Garten extends much further into the peaceful northern section.
 This is also where you will find the Stauwehr Oberföhring (dam) which divides the Isar into two arms – and so allows the 'Mittlere Isar Canal' to spring up.
 This results in a large, green island in the middle of the Isar – which is easily reached via the St. Emmeran Brücke.